siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 That equality is exact.
 It does not depend on weak gravity.
 It is a structural fact about null Maxwell transport.

-## 215.2 Consequence for First-Order Bending
+## 215.2 Consequence for the Leading Weak-Field Bending Term

 Now consider a weak static bounded mass mode.
-Suppose the first-order interaction of that closure with the probe is:
+Suppose the exact interaction of that closure with the probe is expanded in the weak-field parameter and retained through its leading nontrivial term.
+At that order the interaction
+is:

-1. linear to first order in the probe amplitude,
+1. linear in the probe variables,
 2. local on scales large compared to the probe wavelength,
 3. isotropic at leading order in the background rest frame,
 4. symmetric between the two Maxwell aspects of the probe.